IHE/QRPH.CCG/input/pagecontent/CCG_v1_actor.md

         it accordingly.

 The content specifications in Volume-3 of the IHE CCG Profile define the normative requirements for a well-formed CCG artefact.
+A Guideline Repository SHALL support either the content specifications defined in Volume-3 or an alternate specification defined in Volume-4.

 ### Guideline Performer